André Vautour Partner, Lawyer

 • The Canadian Legal LEXPERT® Directory in the field of Mergers & Acquisitions and Infrastructure Law, 2022

-• The Canadian Legal LEXPERT® Directory in the field of Corporate Commercial Law, 2021 and 2024
+• The Canadian Legal LEXPERT® Directory in the field of Corporate Commercial Law, since 2021

 • The Best Lawyers in Canada in the field of Corporate law, since 2015